michelcrypt4d4mus/clown_sort/README.md

 # Usage
-The default is for the tool to run in "dry run" mode, meaning it doesn't actually do anything - it just shows you what it _would_ do if you added the `--execute` flag. **YOU ARE ADVISED TO MAKE A BACKUP OF YOUR SCREENSHOTS FOLDER BEFORE HITTING THE `--execute` flag.** While an effort has been made to use Python's cross platform `Pathlib` module as much as possible sometimes shit gets wonky on other platforms.
+The default is for the tool to run in "dry run" mode, meaning it doesn't actually do anything - it just shows you what it _would_ do if you added the `--execute` flag. **YOU ARE ADVISED TO MAKE A BACKUP OF YOUR SCREENSHOTS FOLDER BEFORE HITTING THE `--execute` flag.**

+While every effort has been made to use Python's cross platform `Pathlib` module as much as possible sometimes shit gets wonky on other platforms.
 This is 100x as true on Windows - Clown Sort has never been tested on a Windows platform.

 ### Help Screen
 ![](doc/sort_screenshots_help.png)